vmoranv/aolarhapsody/docs/en/aola/pet-cultivation.md

 Best crystal key combination for output: **Assault Key (Normal Attack +10%)/Psychic Key (Special Attack +10%) + Resonance Key (same-type skill final damage increase 12%)**

-However, crystal key acquisition is also limited, **not all pets need极限damage setup**.
+However, crystal key acquisition is also limited, **not all pets need limit damage setup**.
 Generally just give two with 6% corresponding attack, for high-stat attackers can even skip crystal keys.
 Generally recommended for very commonly used attackers, or when really lacking damage, then consider equipping best crystal keys.

 New skill group supports, like Empress, Mengpo, Fire Angel, Constellation, etc. can equip **Power Key (all backpack pets Normal Attack +3%)/Wisdom Key (all backpack pets Special Attack +3%), more effects the better, as icing on the cake** these crystal keys no need to waste selectable crystal keys, random crystal keys obtain as luck allows.